Co-Investment under Revenue Uncertainty Based on Stochastic Coalitional Game Theory: Related work

 A co-investment strategy is proposed in~\citep{patane2023coalitional}, where an \textit{InP} and multiple SPs deploy edge infrastructure.
 However, the model assumes static resource allocation and known user demands.
 Our work extends this by incorporating dynamic resource allocation based on fluctuating demand and providing probabilistic guarantees on co-investment profitability under uncertainty.

-A preliminary version of this work has been presented in~\citep{sakr2025co} where we propose co-investment between the \textit{InP} and SPs under uncertainty, for the case where the stochastic fluctuations in the revenues are uncorrelated.
-In this work however we tackle the case where they are correlated and establish a necessary condition for the profitability of co-investment.
+A preliminary version of this work has been presented in~\citep{sakr2025co} where we propose co-investment between the \textit{InP} and SPs under uncertainty, for the case where the stochastic fluctuations in the revenues are independent.
+In this work, however, we tackle the case where they are dependent and establish a lower bound on the probability of profitable co-investment.